The United Kingdom has long been a global leader in higher education — blending centuries-old…

 Bottom Line: Is the U.S. Still Safe?

 Context matters.
-For many students whose focus remains academic, at institutions without recent high-profile incidents, the U.S. remains viable.
-Still, the current environment demands added caution—especially for those with political engagement or social activism in mind.
+For students focused strictly on academics at institutions without recent political incidents, the U.S. can still be viable.
+However, the current climate demands heightened caution—especially for students engaged in political discourse or activism.

 What Students Can Do Now